taniatsq/tp/docs/DeveloperGuide.md

    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

+1. For commands that have no arguments, instead of creates a parser that matches the command (e.g., `ListCommandParser`), the `Command` object(e.g. ListCommand) is simply returned by the `AddressBookParser` .

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command:

 <puml src="diagrams/ParserClasses.puml" width="600"/>

 How the parsing works:
 * When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.

 * All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component